Overcoming Ethical Challenges for Multi-Firm Lawyers and Their Firms: Fiduciary Duty, Conflict, Fee-Splitting and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide attorneys and law firms with the guidance necessary to avoid ethical missteps when attorneys are associated with more than one firm.
+This CLE course will provide attorneys and law firms with the guidance necessary to avoid ethical missteps when attorneys are associated with more than one firm.
 The panel will discuss specific practices for avoiding pitfalls with conflicts of interest, fee-splitting, fiduciary duty issues and more.

 - Fiduciary duties